reviewdog/reviewdog/README.md

 | `warning` | neutral       |
 | `error`   | failure       |

-Two options to use this reporter.
+There are two options to use this reporter.

 #### Option 1) Run reviewdog from GitHub Actions w/ secrets.GITHUB_TOKEN (experimental)